Plutonium found in Colorado soil; 2nd test shows lower level

 Rocky Flats covered 10 square miles (26.5 square kilometers) of wind-swept prairie 16 miles (26 kilometers) northwest of Denver.
 The plant had a long history of leaks, fires and environmental violations, which led to an FBI raid, a grand jury investigation and an $18.5 million fine against operator Rockwell International.

-Rocky Flats National Wildlife Refuge was created on the former buffer zone around the perimeter of the site, which opened to the public last year.
+Rocky Flats National Wildlife Refuge was created on the former buffer zone around the perimeter of the site and turned over to the U.S. Fish and Wildlife Service.
 Two square miles (5 square kilometers) at the center of the site, where the plutonium was handled, is controlled by the U.S. Department of Energy and remains closed to the public.

 The soil where the elevated plutonium was found was on the former buffer zone but not on refuge land.